JohnSymeon/TKD/README.md

 The need for such software arised from making it easier for combat sports teachers to keep track of when a student has not attended a session for consecuent times.

-The current supported language is English and Greek (written in greeklish).
+The current supported languages are English and Greek (greeklish).